FREQUENTLY ASKED QUESTIONS

 I’m a Cat 3 rider.
 Your 24-mile course sounds long.
 Will I be able to do it?

 Most likely!
 The first 3.5 miles of the race is on the road and is easy rolling hills.
 Then you will do just about 17 miles of trail, before you do the 3.5 miles back to town on the same roads.
 Almost everyone did our race in under 3 hours in 2012.
-If 24 miles is too long, consider the Open Beginner course: 12+/- miles (7 on the road).
+If 24 miles is too long, consider the Cat 3 short course: 12+/- miles (7 on the road).

 I don't live in Oregon.
 Do I need a license to race?

 Yes.
-Whether you live in Oregon or not, you will be required to purchase (for Saturday’s race only) a one-day license for $5, show proof of your current OBRA annual license (must say 2017 on it!) or purchase a new/renewed OBRA license at the race.
+Whether you live in Oregon or not, you will be required to purchase (for Saturday’s race only) a one-day license for $5 junior only $2, show proof of your current OBRA annual license (must say 2023 on it!) or purchase a new/renewed OBRA license at the race.
 USAC licenses will not work here.
 One day licenses may be purchased at the race or using our online registration.
 If you plan on racing 4 or more times in the state of Oregon, we suggest purchasing an OBRA annual license at the race or with OBRA.org.
-They can not be purchased online with registration for this race.
+The online with registration for this race.